chinmaynema/chinmaynema.github.io/_posts/2020-03-09-Mahabalipuram.md

 ---
 layout: post
 title: Mahabalipuram (3 days, 2 nights | Solo)
-tags: [solo, beach, chill, archaeology, history]
+tags: [beach, chill, archaeology, history, solo]
 featured_image_thumbnail: Mahabalipuram Temples
 featured_image: assets/images/posts/mahabalipuram/Mahabalipuram Cover.jpg
 featured: true
 hidden: false
 ---

 Courtesy a visa interview, I found myself in Chennai on a Friday morning (why they don’t have a visa centre in Bangalore, beats me!), leaving the rest of the day, plus the weekend for myself.
 I had to be back home by Sunday night, and hence could not travel very far.
-Mahabalipuram was an obvious choice - it’s ideally located 1.5 hours from Chennai, is a UNESCO World Heritage site, plus has vibrant beach cafes.
+Mahabalipuram (also called Mamallapuram) was an obvious choice - it’s ideally located 1.5 hours from Chennai, is a UNESCO World Heritage site, plus has vibrant beach cafes.
 I needed no other reasons to head to Mahabalipuram, though I did end up discovering more!

 ## Duration and Time of Visit